 The 2016-17 NBA season with divisions

-Contrast this with the current picture where every team mentioned above is, at this point, essentially guaranteed a place in the playoffs.
+Contrast this with the current picture where every team mentioned above is essentially guaranteed a place in the playoffs.
 Round one of the Western Conference playoffs will likely see the Memphis Grizzlies face off against the Warriors in a hopeless seven game series that is unlikely to give Steve Kerr and co. any sleepless nights.
 Instead, we could be watching a play-in game between the Rockets and Clippers that would have a championship final feel to it.
 That would then be followed by a seven game series between the Warriors and, say, the Rockets (a daunting prospect for Golden State), and a series between the Spurs and the Thunder.
 Sure, this would drastically shorten the NBA playoffs, but every game would be a must-watch event, and the road to those games would be just as compelling.

 If the NBA wants to justify its 9 year, $24 billion TV deal, it needs to fix the regular season, and it needs to act soon.
 In order to give the fans something meaningful to watch in the winter and spring, the Association can look to the NFL and MLB where divisional success determines the trajectory of a team.
 By attaching a playoff berth to a division title, the NBA could heighten the urgency of the regular season and ensure teams are incentivised to start their best players whenever possible.
 If the NBA is going to reward failure through the draft, it shouldn’t reward mediocrity through the playoffs.